 Will I earn college credit for the course I will take during Summer Passport?

 Yes.
-During Summer Passport students will be enrolled in either Math Functions or The Elements of Writing Argument.
+During Summer Passport students will be enrolled in a math or writing course.
 Students will earn one Holy Cross credit for the successful completion of their Summer Passport course.
 This course will appear on their college transcripts, be included in the calculation of cumulative GPA, and count toward the total needed for graduation.

 I am trying to complete my diagnostic assessments, but I don’t know my Holy Cross email address or student ID number.

-The Registrar’s Office sent you an email (to your personal email address on file) in May 2018.
+The Registrar’s Office sent you an email (to your personal email address on file) in May 2022.
 In that email you’ll find your Holy Cross email address and instructions on how to access STAR.
 You can login to STAR to get your Holy Cross student ID.
-Passport students can complete their Writing diagnostic, QLRA, and self-placement exercise using Moodle.
+Passport students can complete their Writing diagnostic and self-placement exercise using Canvas.

 How does Passport move-in work?

-Passport move-in is scheduled for Sunday, July 29th from 8:00am-12:00pm; all students must be moved-in by noon!
+Passport move-in is scheduled for Sunday, July 31, from 8:00am-12:00pm; all students must be moved-in by noon!
 You will move in to the residence hall building where you will live during Summer Passport.
 This residence hall will likely differ from the residence hall where you will during the academic year.
-Passport move.
-In mid-July, you will receive a detailed email from us about move-in day.
+During the last week of Passport, you will move in to your permanent residence hall and room.

 I’m traveling a long distance and may need to arrive early.
 What should I do?